llaumgui/docker-images-php-fpm/php-fpm/7.1/README.md

  * redis
  * Symfony (currently only yaml)
  * xDebug

+* Capacity to set UID and GID for php-cli usage

 * Capability to disable some binaries (need rebuild and pass build arg):
  * Composer